ZachTaylor2002/PortfolioWebsite/README.md

 - **Skills Section:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.

-- **Contact Form:** An interactive contact form allowing visitors to reach out to me directly.

 ## Installation